CyberCrime-Stoppers/Proton-Drive-Utilities/README.md

 Thank You!
 If you want to buy me a coffee you can. you can support me any time.

-If you like to give me ideas on what to add - anything can help to better this app. for all linux users.
-Thank You!
+If you like to give me ideas on what to add - anything can help to better this app. for all linux users! you can always email me: give-me-ideas@mailservices2.simplelogin.com

-giving on ideas -
-you can always email me: give-me-ideas@mailservices2.simplelogin.com